sofiyatumanova/FAO-Sofiya-Tumanova/Vessel_Detection_Satellite_Imagery/README.md

 # Caribbean Vessel Detection - YOLOv8m-OBB Custom Model

 ## Project Overview
 This repository contains resources for detecting vessels in the Caribbean region using a custom **YOLOv8m-OBB model**.
-The goal is to support FAO initiatives such as vessel monitoring, infrastructure mapping, and maritime research.
+The goal is to support FAO initiatives such as vessel monitoring, national vessel registry updates, and maritime research.

 The repository contains: